-On the day of my arrival, my host family welcomed me in Munyuni Village, where I met my host mother Esther Mutua and her husband Augustus Mukeku.
+On the day of my arrival, my host family welcomed me in Munyuni Village, where I met my host mother Esther Mutua, and her husband Augustus Mukeku.
 Their daughters live in the city but I met them during the Christmas seasons.
 She is a retired teacher and has a business in Wote Town and does farming too.
 She took me around the farm and oh my!
-She has a huge farm where she plants maize, vegetables, beans and also has several fruits trees such as pixie and mangoes which do well in this part of the country.
-The reason as to why she manages to do farming in large scale is because she lives next to Thwake River where she does irrigation by generating water from the river.
+She has a huge farm where she plants maize, vegetables, and beans and also has several fruit trees such as pixie and mangoes which do well in this part of the country.
+The reason why she manages to do farming on a large scale is because she lives next to Thwake River where she does irrigation by generating water from the river.

 She has played a big role in assisting me to familiarize myself with the new community that I am going to serve for the next ten months.
-Within the first two weeks of staying with my host family, I had met so many of their family and friends, business partners and members of the church they go to because she is a choir leader.
-She is involved with the church through attending different events like at the church.
+Within the first two weeks of staying with my host family, I met many of their family and friends, business partners, and members of the church they go to because she is a choir leader.
+She is involved with the church by attending different events at the church.
 With it being Christmas season, it meant that ceremonies would be held every other day together with other big days for the community meetings and events that led us to get along and I became a part of the community.

 Esther, my host mum, has a large influence in the community.
-She is one of the positive deviants in her community, she is well known and plays a key role of uniting people together.
-Esther is also involved in various activities the community does, and is in many groups that are both unregistered and registered in the community.
+She is one of the positive deviants in her community, she is well-known and plays a key role in uniting people together.
+Esther is also involved in various activities the community does and is in many groups that are both unregistered and registered in the community.
 Many of her friends come to visit and learn about farming from her.
-Whenever we met with people, they always refer to her as ‘'Our Hero’’ because from the past as I heard, that she always comes through for her community in terms of sharing what she has harvested from her farm.
+Whenever we meet with people, they always refer to her as ‘’Our Hero’’ because from the past as I heard, that she always comes through for her community in terms of sharing what she has harvested from her farm.